 Take a look, $150/(0.5%) = $30,000.

-So, unless you plan on spending more than $30,000 on your credit card over the next year or two, the Chase Freedom Unlimited is the best personal credit card for those of you looking for cash back.
+So, unless you plan on spending more than $30,000 on your credit card over the next year or two, the Chase Freedom Unlimited is the best personal cash back credit card.

 Minority Mindset has partnered with CardRatings for our coverage of credit card products.
 Minority Mindset and CardRatings may receive a commission from card issuers.